Tag Archives: wireless networks

 MWC 2012: Larger Devices, Smaller Cells!

 Just back home from MWC’12… What a show this year… Over 67,000 attendees and some 1500 exhibitors, and some student protests in the mix… It was the biggest to date and a good finale for the Fira before moving next year to a new nearby location.
-For those in the mobile infrastructure space, long gone are the days… Read More »
+For those in the mobile infrastructure space, long gone… Read More »

 TD-LTE and the Hype Cycle: Where’s the Business Opportunity?